 The exterior was indeed canvas but, once inside every comfort was supplied.
 The primary difference in the tented camps is the bathroom set-up.
 There is a curtain separating the bath from sleeping area.
 It is more primitive, but functional.

 After dinner at these camps, Maasai guides escort you back to your tent, and zip an extra security flap closed once you’ve settled inside.
 You are safe inside your tent, though you’ll hear more of the outdoor activity than you would in the permanent structures.

 Jack’s Camp, Makgadikgadi Pans National Park, Botswana

-Jack’s Camp, an &Beyond property, is one of the most iconic safari destinations in Africa.
+Jack’s Camp, an &Beyond property, is one of the best luxury safari lodges in Africa and is an top destination for every wildlife lover.
 Renowned for its service, history, and adorable meerkat interactions.
 There are ten luxurious tents with ensuite baths, and a lovely public area.

 Situated on the Kalahari, Jack’s Camp offers a unique adventure activity- quad biking over the Makgadikgadi Pan!

 What sets Jack’s Camp apart?
 A highlight of any visit to Jack’s Camp is the opportunity to meet some of the Zu/’hoasi Bushmen who live on the pans.

 Sanctuary Kichakani, Serengeti Migration Camp, Tanzania